Amsterdam/dso-api/DEVELOPMENT.md

 export DATABASE_URL="postgresql://dataservices:insecure@localhost:5416/dataservices"
 ```

-After that `dso-api` can be started locally by running `./src/manage.py runserver`
+After that `dso-api` can be started locally by running `./src/manage.py runserver` in the dso-api directory.

 Happy Hacking!